Hamilton Halton Construction Association Ontario Architecture

 As fitting the era, Regency Cottages are usually situated in romantic or dramatic settings.
 The detailing, distinctly different than that of either Georgian or Gothic Revival, was executed by British craftsmen experienced in the style.

 Unlike the Georgian and neo=Classical, and even the Gothic revival, the entrance door is relatively insignificant.
-The owner could gain access to the garden by menas of a variety of French doors.
+The owner could gain access to the garden by means of a variety of French doors.
 Fanciful treillages, tall decorative chimneys and awning roofed verandahs would complete the low, one-storey look.

 Odessa